ibm-cloud-docs/vpc/lb-api.md

 The example steps that follow skip the prerequisite steps of using the [IBM Cloud console](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console), [CLI](/docs/vpc?topic=vpc-creating-a-vpc-using-cli), or [API](/docs/vpc?topic=vpc-creating-a-vpc-using-the-rest-apis) to provision a VPC, subnets, and instances.

 You can also create a load balancer using the UI or CLI.
-For instructions, see [Creating a load balancer using the IBM Cloud console](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#load-balancer) or the [CLI reference](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).
+For instructions, see [Creating an IBM Cloud Application Load Balancer for VPC](/docs/vpc?topic=vpc-load-balancer) or the [CLI reference](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).
 {: tip}

 ## Step 1.
 Create a load balancer with a listener, pool, and attached server instances (pool members)